 Harvest investment losses.
 Strategically selling assets at a loss can help offset capital gains taxes when you sell other assets in your portfolio that have appreciated, a strategy known as tax-loss harvesting.
 Keep in mind that you can harvest the losses now and wait for the right moment to use them.
 Additionally, taxpayers may be able to deduct up to $3,000 of capital losses per taxable year against ordinary income.
 “Capital losses, whether short- or long-term, can be carried over indefinitely,” Drossman says.

 Boost your giving to beneficiaries.
 Because taxes are based on a gift’s fair-market value at the time it is made, temporarily depreciated assets may offer an opportunity to give more shares, whether directly to an individual or through a trust.
-For instance, under the current annual gift tax exclusion ($15,000 per recipient), “if you have 1,000 shares that were worth $15 ($15,000) and they drop to $7.50 per share ($7,500), you could now give away twice as many shares with no gift tax implications and let the recipient wait for the assets to recover,” says Hindman.
+For instance, under the current annual gift tax exclusion ($15,000 per recipient), “if you have 1,000 shares that were worth $15 per share ($15,000) and they drop to $7.50 per share ($7,500), you could now give away twice as many shares with no gift tax implications and let the recipient wait for the assets to recover,” says Hindman.

 Set up a grantor-retained annuity trust.
 Grantor-retained annuity trusts (GRATs), a popular technique for making tax-efficient gifts to beneficiaries, are especially attractive when interest rates are low.
 That’s because the IRS assumes the growth rate of assets placed in a GRAT will equal current Treasury interest rates.
-Any appreciation beyond that rate passes to beneficiaries gift-tax-free.
+Any appreciation beyond that rate passes to beneficiaries federal gift-tax-free.
 Today, the assumed growth rate, or “hurdle rate,” for GRATs is an all-time low of 0.6%—meaning even a moderate return can result in a successful tax-free gift.

 A charitable lead annuity trust (CLAT) operates in much the same way, except in this case the annual payments go to a charity.
 When the trust terminates, any remaining assets go to the non-charitable beneficiaries.
 “CLATs are a great way to support charitable causes you care about and potentially transfer wealth to beneficiaries without any gift tax,” Hindman says.